A Night for All Souls is a free event about honouring the dead. It takes place in late October around Halloween at Vancouver’s Mountain View Cemetery.

-It’s one of Vancouver’s more serious and solemn Halloween events, but also interesting for people of all ages and backgrounds.
+This event is one of Vancouver’s more serious and solemn Halloween gatherings, but is also interesting for people of all ages and backgrounds.

 A Night for All Souls at Halloween

-Halloween is also believed to originate from Celtic harvest festivals and to have pagan routes.
+Halloween originates from Celtic harvest festivals and has pagan routes.
 All of this is usually evident at Vancouver’s Night for All Souls.

 When and Where

-A Night for All Souls takes place around Mountain View Cemetery which is located at 5455 Fraser Street and bordered by Fraser, 41st Avenue, 31st Avenue and Prince Edward Street.
+A Night for All Souls takes place around Mountain View Cemetery which is at 5455 Fraser Street and bordered by Fraser, 41st Avenue, 31st Avenue and Prince Edward Street.
 It’s a pretty big cemetery!
+The event started on October 24th and ended on November 1st last year.

-For more details about all the various activities, click All Souls Events.
+Click All Souls Events for more details about all the various activities.

 About A Night for All Souls